piedraj/MuonValidation/README.md

    * Muon_133X_dataRun3_v3_Data_2022_RelVal_2022D_357735
    * SingleMuon_133X_dataRun3_v3_Data_2022_RelVal_2022B_355769
    * SingleMuon_133X_dataRun3_v3_Data_2022_RelVal_2022C_356381
-4. For each RelVal go the row that corresponds to the **Muons** pie chart and click on it.
+4. For each RelVal click on the first pie chart of the corresponding column.
 5. Next you will have to click on the **To the DQM GUI...** link.
 6. Once you are in the CMS DQM GUI, click first on the CMS icon on the top left corner.
 You will have to choose for the Reference histograms that the **Position** is Overlay+ratio
 7. You are all set to validate, at least, the distributions in the following **Muons** folders: